core-wg/new-block/testing methodology.md

 ## Implementation Testing using Libcoap

 Libcoap is used for the CoAP implementation for the proprietary DOTS implementation.
-RFC7959 is handled within the libcoap layer (depending on the configuration option) and the body of the data is presented to the application layer. draft-ietf-core-quick-block is also implemented within the libcoap layer (see https://github.com/obgm/libcoap/pull/611)
+RFC7959 is handled within the libcoap layer and the body of the data is presented to the application layer. draft-ietf-core-quick-block is also implemented within the libcoap layer (see https://github.com/obgm/libcoap/pull/611)

+There are a lot of libcoap regression test suites for checking out libcoap.
+These compare output from a known good run with the current run to highlight changes/issues.
+These regression tests can take hours - diagnostic tools such as valgrind are being used to check for memory leaks, memory access errors etc.

-There are also a lot of libcoap regression test suites for checking out libcoap.
-Unfortunately, these are not publically available as they compare output from a good run with the current run to highlight changes/issues but the good run output varies between build environments (different autotool messages, required security by later TLS libraries (e.g., warnings about SHA1), etc.).
-Different good run outputs means that if publically available there could be a lot of false positives.
-These regression tests can take hours – especially if utilities such as valgrind are being used.
+These are not included in the libcoap distributions as a good run output varies between build environments (e.g., different autotool messages, required security by later TLS libraries (e.g., warnings about SHA1), etc.).
+As the known good run outputs are different, a lot of potential false positives are created in different build environments.

+These regression test do not modify any of the base CoAP parameters (e.g., ACK_TIMEOUT).

 There is a specific regression test suite where traffic uses (Q-)Block1 for large requests and (Q-)Block2 for large responses along with Observe large responses.
 The block SZX was also made smaller in some cases to stimulate many packets being required for a single body.
 The tests cover Confirmable, Non-Confirmable, and TCP traffic but do not include any packet loss.
 The Clients cycle through using BlockX and Q-BlockX (which may fail, reverting back to BlockX) and the servers cycling through only supporting BlockX or supporting both BlockX and Q-BlockX to test out all 4 combinations.